aalhadsawane/gpuIO/readme.md

 Just follow this readme and run the code snippets, everything is automated.

+>ALL data including raw CSV, graphs, decision tree PDFs, rules of the tree and node info for each experiment run are stored in the `CSV` folder of the repo.

 ### 0. directory structure

 This code assumes a user called `gpuio` is present in the`/home` directory.